 Step Seven.
 Continue to add detail until you are satisfied, finish off by adding whiskers and ear hair with a fine brush.

-Click the link to see a detailed step-by-step tutorial on How to Paint Stones: Cat Portrait.
-I have included some more resources at the end of the page to help you.
+Detailed step-by-step tutorial: How to Paint Stones: Cat Portrait.
+I have also included some more resources at the end of this page.

 Getting Past the Awkward Stage